Arsenikki/kuberseni-gitops/docs/src/pages/maintenance/longhorn.md

 ```
 sudo mount ./volume-head-000.img /destination/mount/path
 ```
+or if this gives error try mounting the snapshot!

 4. Check the content in '/destination/mount/path'

 ### Volume stuck in attaching and BackingImage stuck in 'unknown' state